lenhatthanh100/assignment2WebProgramming/README.md

 # assignment2WebProgramming
-Server is built in Microsoft Azure with IP address http://40.87.111.175/
+Server is built in Microsoft Azure with IP address http://40.87.111.175/.
+It was be deleted.

 Platform and framework for this project:
 - Frontend: HTML5, CSS3, Bootstrap 4